-For the second year in a row, there’s an Apple Watch activity challenge on June 21st to mark the International Day of Yoga.
+For the third year in a row, there’s an Apple Watch activity challenge on June 21st to mark the International Day of Yoga.

 Essential reading: Merging fashion with fitness, ten activity trackers for women

-Just like in 2019, the Cupertino outfit is running a stay-at-home activity challenge to mark the occasion.
+Just like in 2019 and 2020, the Cupertino outfit is running an Apple Yoga challenge to mark the occasion.
 To earn the badge users will need to complete a yoga workout of 20 minutes or more on June 21st.
-That’s 5 more minutes than last year.
-They can do this via any app that records yoga workouts to the Health app.
+The duration required is the same as last year but 5 more minutes than in 2019.

 The yet-to-be announced challenge will be available globally.
-Users should start to see it appearing on their Watches soon.
-Those who successfully complete the task will be rewarded with a trio of animated stickers (pictured above) that can be used in Messages and FaceTime.
+Users should start to see it appearing on their Apple Watches soon.
+Those who successfully complete the task will be rewarded with animated stickers that can be used in Messages and FaceTime.
 They’ll also see a virtual trophy in the Achievements tab of the iPhone Activity app.

 Apple Watch has had native support for yoga workouts since the introduction of watchOS 5.
 The functionality allows users to track various types of yoga sessions, from restorative to power vinyasa flow.